r-smith/vmPing/README.md

 [![Join the chat at https://gitter.im/vmPing/Lobby](https://badges.gitter.im/vmPing/Lobby.svg)](https://gitter.im/vmPing/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+### Changes for v1.2.8
+* Re-designed the options window, dialog popups, and the alias/favorites management windows.
+Everything has a more consistent look.
+No more fixed and unmovable dialog windows.
+Email alerts and logging options are now found in the options window.
+* When renaming an alias, if you set a blank name for the title, it deletes the alias entry rather than creating a blank alias.
+* Bug fix: A crash would occur if you started a ping and then stopped it before any probes were sent - such as during DNS resolution.
+(Thanks @ichantio)
+* TODO: Ability to add and modify aliases and favorites from the alias and favorite management windows.
+* TODO: Add a script trigger option on host down / up.
+* TODO: Add additional probe options (TTL, fragmenting, ICMP message size).
+* TODO: Add context menu to host monitor windows.
+* TODO: Alternate compact view.

 ### Changes for v1.2.7
 * The keyboard focus feature that was supposedly added to the previous version is now working.
-* TODO: Revamp alias and favorite management windows.
-* TODO: Revamp settings window.
-* TODO: Add context menu to host monitor windows.
-* TODO: Alternate compact view.

 ### Changes for v1.2.6